Travel

 The Travel Card or Reimbursement?

-Employees can use a UC Davis Travel Card to book approved and appropriate travel and pay for travel expenses directly.
+UC Davis employees can use a UC Davis Travel Card to book approved and appropriate travel and pay for travel expenses directly.
 Travel Card expenses are automatically paid to the bank, as transactions take place.
 Please note: NO personal expenses are to be made on the Travel Card.

 Alternatively, employees can pay for their travel costs out of pocket, and then request reimbursement after returning from their trip.